Scrophulariaceae - Botanical Family

 USDA Plant Hardiness MapLarge shrub 5-10 ft tallVine or creeper plantSmall plant 2-5 ftSemi-shadeModerate waterRegular waterYellow, orange flowersRed, crimson, vinous flowersUnusual color

-This genus consists of about 388 species of shrubs, lianas and herbs.
+This genus includes about 388 species of shrubs, lianas, and herbs.

 Link to this plant: